kuchinsk1y/Gulp/README.md

 # Requirements

-Node.js - (if not already installed, download and install the latest version) Git - (if not already installed, download and install the latest version)
+Node.js - (if not already installed, download and install the latest version) <br>
+Git - (if not already installed, download and install the latest version)

 # Installation